sam-ludlow/mame-ao/README.md

 A HTML report will be created containing details of the export.

+## Validate Store
+You can check the hash store is in good order using the following commands:

+- `.valid rom` - Validate the ROM Hash Store, each file will be SHA1 hashed and compared to the filename.
+- `.valid disk` - Validate the DISK Hash Store, each file will have the SHA1 checked with chdman.exe and compared to the filename.
+- `.valid diskv` - Validate the DISK Hash Store, each file will have the SHA1 verified with chdman.exe and compared to the filename.
+WARNING: This can take a while, each CHD will have its SHA1 calculated to verify it is correct.

 ## Snapshots
 Within MAME you can hit `F12` to take a snapshot of the screen, dumped out at the machine's native resolution.